Chapter 4937: UTILITY RADIOLOGICAL SAFETY

 (D) "Nuclear electric facility incident" means any hazard within the state which is associated with a nuclear electric facility and requires, pursuant to sections 5502.21 to 5502.51 of the Revised Code, emergency management to mitigate its effects.

-(E) "Nuclear electric utility" includes every person, their agents, assignees, or trustees, within this state engaged in the business of producing electricity using nuclear energy.
+(E) "Nuclear electric utility" includes every person, their agents, assignees, or trustees, within this state engaged in the business of producing electricity using nuclear energy, or in the storage of spent nuclear fuel arising from such production.

 (A) There is hereby created the utility radiological safety board composed of the chairperson of the public utilities commission, the director of environmental protection, the director of health, the director of agriculture, the executive director of the emergency management agency, and the director of commerce, or their designees each of whom shall be an employee of the member agency of the board member for whom the person is a designee.
 The purpose of the board is to develop a comprehensive policy for the state regarding nuclear power safety.
 The board's objectives shall be to promote safe, reliable, and economical power; establish a memorandum of understanding with the federal nuclear regulatory commission and the state, including agreements with individual state agencies to interact with the commission and the federal emergency management agency; and recommend policies and practices that promote safety, performance, emergency preparedness, and public health standards that are designed to meet the state's needs.